Lego Disney: Lego Disney Mickey and Friends sets

-In May 2021, Lego Disney Mickey and Friends sub-theme was released in June 2021.
+In May 2021, the Lego Disney Mickey and Friends sub-theme was announced, and released in June.
 The five sets were Mickey Mouse’s Propeller Plane (set number: 10772), Minnie Mouse’s Ice Cream Shop (set number: 10773), Mickey Mouse & Minnie Mouse’s Space Rocket (set number: 10774), Mickey Mouse & Donald Duck’s Farm (set number: 10775) and Mickey & Friends Fire Truck & Station (set number: 10776).
 These sets were specifically designed to be simpler to build with fewer pieces and slightly larger building elements.
-Each of the sets included Lego minifigures of Mickey Mouse, Minnie Mouse, Goofy, Pluto, Donald Duck and Daisy Duck.
+Each of the sets include Lego minifigures of Mickey Mouse, Minnie Mouse, Goofy, Pluto, Donald Duck and Daisy Duck.
 James Stephenson, Senior Designer at the Lego Group stated, "I loved Disney Mickey Mouse, Disney Minnie Mouse and all of their friends when I was younger so designing these sets felt very nostalgic.
-We hope the new LEGO® Disney Mickey and Friends range will offer great fun and role-playing opportunities to help young children learn about friendship, communication and resilience with characters they know and love.
+We hope the new LEGO Disney Mickey and Friends range will offer great fun and role-playing opportunities to help young children learn about friendship, communication and resilience with characters they know and love.
 With these five new sets that explore firefighting, flying, trips to a farm, space exploration and shopkeeping, we aim to inspire young children and introduce them to LEGO building whatever their interests."

-In May 2022, Mickey and Minnie’s Camping Trip (set number: 10777), Mickey, Minnie and Goofy’s Fairground Fun (set number: 10778) and Mickey and Friends Castle Defenders (set number: 10780) are due to be released in summer 2022.
+In May 2022, Mickey and Minnie’s Camping Trip (set number: 10777), Mickey, Minnie and Goofy’s Fairground Fun (set number: 10778) and Mickey and Friends Castle Defenders (set number: 10780) were announced, and were released in summer 2022.

 Lego Lightyear sets

-In March 2022, the 3 sets based on the Lightyear film will be released on 24 April 2022.
-The three sets were Zyclops Chase (set number: 76830), Zurg Battle (set number: 76831) and XL-15 Spaceship (set number: 76832) as well as Buzz Lightyear’s Planetary Mission (set number: 10962) under the Duplo theme.
-Each of the sets included Lego minifigures of Buzz Lightyear, Izzy Hawthorne, Darby Steel, Mo Morrison and Sox the cat.
+In March 2022, three sets based on the film Lightyear were announced, and were released on 24 April 2022.
+The three sets are Zyclops Chase (set number: 76830), Zurg Battle (set number: 76831) and XL-15 Spaceship (set number: 76832) as well as Buzz Lightyear’s Planetary Mission (set number: 10962) under the Duplo brand.
+Each of the sets include Lego minifigures of Buzz Lightyear, Izzy Hawthorne, Darby Steel, Mo Morrison and Sox the cat.